 Trusts are separate persons for UK tax purposes and have specific rules for all the main taxes.
 There are also a range of anti-avoidance measures aimed at preventing exploitation of potential tax benefits.
-We, at Rowland Hall, can provide taxation advice to help you utilise trusts as part of an overall tax planning strategy for you and your family.
+We can provide taxation advice to help you utilise trusts as part of an overall tax planning strategy for you and your family.